olgadolgova/ABC_DL_aDNA/README.md

 ABC_DL_Suite The JAVA Netbeans project including the source code.

-jar libraries JAVA libraries that must be imported to the ABC_DL_Suite package
+jar libraries JAVA libraries that must be imported to the ABC_DL_Suite package.

+Complex_models_Aegean_history the demographic models of different scenarios of Aegean history that were tested in Clemente et. al 2021.